 Master Naturalist Explorers

 The Explorers program connects trained Minnesota Master Naturalist volunteers with after-school programs around the state.
-The length of the seasonal units runs from 4 - 8 weeks (approximately one hour a week).
+The length of the seasonal units runs from 4 - 8 weeks (approximately one hour each week).
 The Explorers program has activities and educational materials adapted for the Fall, Winter and Spring seasons.
 The program incorporates nature journals and hands-on activities in the classroom and outdoors.
 The activities focus on learning about seasonal characteristics and changes (phenology) along with making observations outdoors related to weather, plants, animals and other natural features.

 Approximate times of seasonal programs: